micahh2/hsu/extra/main-js.md

 *2. Parse and configure resources (images, json) and output (canvas)*

 Not everything structural can be defined in index.html or main.css, some information about the canvases need to be determined based on, for example, the size of images after they loaded.
-This step also involves some basic parsing of the sprites, scaling them to the sizes they'll use.
+This step also involves some basic parsing of the sprites, scaling them to the sizes we will use.

 *3. Start the game loops*

-Currently we have two game loops running, one for the Story and one for the Physics.
-Both are not "proper" `while` or `for` loops but instead functions that are called repetitively.
+We have two game loops, one for the Story and one for the Physics.
+Both are not "proper" `while` or `for` loops but instead functions that are called repetitively, or messages that are passed back-and-forth in a cycle.

 The physics loop is recursive, calling it self using [`window.requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
-It has three current jobs:
+It has two current jobs:

 - Update the game state to the next state (one "tick")
-- Apply changes from the story loop
 - Display the new state on screen

-The story loop is simpler, and runs less often than the physics loop.
-It only has one job: create updates for the physic loop to apply.
+The story loop runs in its own thread.
+It only has one job: evaluate the game logic and create updates.
+The story loop is started by sending an 'update-game-state' message to the [storyWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+The story worker uses the updated game state to create changes, and passes those changes back to an event handler in main.js.
+The main.js event-handler applies those changes to the current state (using Story.applyChanges) and sends the newly updated state back to the story worker with 'update-game-state'.
+This goes on in a cycle until the game ends.

 **Auxiliary Event Listeners and Functions**